philipbrown/merchant/README.md

 ```

 ## Products
 Products in this package are encapsulated as instances of `Product`.
-A `Product` object requires a couple of dependencies on instanciation and it will set a couple of defaults values.

 To create a new `Product`;
 ```php
 use Money\Money;
 use Money\Currency;